*Updated Nov 24th, 2017

 If you’re reading this review because you are considering the hCG protocol, we would strongly recommend doing some research on the better “conventional diets, especially if you have less than 50 pounds to lose (the top online diet programs are reviewed here, and we have an entire section dedicated to diets here!).

 In the end, keeping the weight off requires significant lifestyle changes.
-This is why we prefer these programs… we feel they are far better solutions for long-term fat loss, health, and well-being.
+This is why I prefer more conventional weight loss programs… I feel they are far better solutions for long-term fat loss, health, and well-being.

-Given what we know about the hCG protocol to date, there is no valid reason to recommend experimenting with it.
+Given what I know about the hCG protocol to date, there is no valid reason to recommend experimenting with it.

 Related articles: hCG Diet Drops For Weight Loss